Q1. Why does my player not show in the drop-down list on the scorecard but shows in the list of players?

 Q5.
 Can I still use the v11 software to publish matches online?

-No. The v11 match-publish function has been decommissioned since v11 is no longer supported.
+No. The old v11 match-publish function has been decommissioned since v11 is no longer supported.
 Note that we can still do full database migrations for subscribers.
 See Q17 below.

 All stats reports can be cut and paste to Excel where you can save the results for your own safe-keeping.
-See our video guide on how to do this.
+See our guide on how to do this.
 The complete player summary report (from the admin panel reports) is a full report of the stats for all of your players and is a great way to backup your stats offline.
 Other reports such as match scorecards or player pages can also be copied to Excel or even MS Word using the same process.

 Q7.
 Can Cricket Statz import matches from MyCricket, CricHQ or Play-Cricket?